 By sheer coincidence, just before I looked at the comics today, I was listening to Beethoven’s Grosse Fuge in B-flat.
 A fairly incomprehensible (for me, anyway) and almost painful composition.

-Linguist about 4 years ago
+Linguist over 4 years ago

 “It has finally come down to this” thought Ludwig.
 “I’m the only one that’s allowed to cover the White House press conferences.”

-mabrndt Premium Member about 4 years ago
+mabrndt Premium Member over 4 years ago

-Portrait of Ludwig van Beethoven when composing the Missa Solemnis
+Portrait of Ludwig van Beethoven when composing the Missa Solemnis:

 https://commons.wikimedia.org/wiki/File:Beethoven.jpg